-If someone is experiencing an acute intense episode of their chronic pain, the intention of our treatment will always be to provide relief as quickly as possible.
-This will usually involve a number of acupuncture treatments within a short period of time, often daily or every second day for three to four treatments.
-Treatments may be coupled with mobilisation and pressure point massage if appropriate.
+Currently evidence suggests acupuncture can help with some conditions of chronic pain.
+Please see our current evident page.
+This will involve a number of acupuncture sessions within a short period of time, often daily or every second day for three to four treatments.
 Acupuncture may be applied locally to the pain area or, if pain is particularly intense, needling away from the site of pain will provide better results.

-A common acupuncture technique called the balancing method involves needling on the opposite side of the body to a problem area and choosing correlating channels of Qi or meridians.
+An acupuncture technique called distal needling or the balancing method involves needling on the opposite side of the body to a problem area and choosing correlating body parts or meridians.
 This technique can be particularly effective at breaking a pain cycle.
 If the initial cluster of treatments provide pain relief, subsequent treatments can be suggested weekly or fortnightly and then on a needs basis.
 Once the pain has settled, it allows the focus to shift from pain management to pain prevention.
-This may involve Chinese herbal medicine, dietary changes and discussions based on stress management and dealing with fatigue.
+This may involve Chinese herbal medicine, dietary changes and discussions based on stress management and dealing with fatigue and other debilitating conditions.